Eugenios Voulgaris: In Russia

 After his unsuccessful attempts to introduce Enlightenment ideas to the Athonite School and Patriarchal Academy Eugenios accepted the patronage of the Russian Empress Catherine II, and spent the rest of his career in Russia.
 In 1763 he went to Leipzig and Berlin at the invitation of Empress Catherine.
 In 1771 he arrived at St. Petersburg, and between 1772 and 1774 worked as a librarian at the court.

 In 1775 he was ordained archbishop, and became the first archbishop of the newly created Eparchy (Diocese) of Slaviansk and Cherson.

-The new diocese included lands of the Novorossiya and Azov Governorates north of the Black Sea, recently conquered by Russia from the Ottoman Crimean Khanate.
+The new diocese included lands of the newly annexed Zaporizhian Sich, which converted into the Novorossiya and Azov Governorates north of the Black Sea, recently conquered by Russia from the Ottoman Crimean Khanate.

-Along with Russians and Ukrainians Orthodox Greeks were invited to settle in the region, and the Imperial Government thought it appropriate to appoint a Greek-speaking bishop to preside over the new diocese.
-Despite its name, the seat of the bishop was in neither Slaviansk (soon to be renamed Nikopol) nor Cherson, but in the more centrally located city of Poltava; where the Monastery of the Exaltation of the Cross (Крестовоздвиженский монастырь, Krestovozdvizhensky Monastyr) became the bishop's residence.
+Along with Russians and Ukrainians, Orthodox Greeks were invited to settle in the region, and the Imperial Government thought it appropriate to appoint a Greek-speaking bishop to preside over the new diocese.
+Despite its name, the seat of the bishop was in neither Slaviansk (soon to be renamed Nikopol) nor Cherson (Kherson), but in the more centrally located city of Poltava; where the Monastery of the Exaltation of the Cross became the bishop's residence.
 The following year (1776), Eugenios invited another Corfiot, Nikephoros Theotokis, to join him in Poltava, and started training the younger Greek as his successor.
 In 1779, Eugenios retired, although he continued to live in the same monastery in Poltava, while Nicephoros took over the diocese.

 In 1787 Boulgaris was allowed to move to St. Petersburg.
 From 1801 until the end of his life the retired bishop lived there in Alexander Nevsky Lavra.
 In 1788 he was elected a Fellow of the Royal Society.